Saint-Flour: Notable natives

-The tragic poet Pierre-Laurent Buirette de Belloy (1727–95), author of a once-celebrated tragedy on the Siege of Calais, was born at Saint-Flour.
+Poet Pierre-Laurent Buirette de Belloy (1727–95), author of a once-celebrated tragedy on the Siege of Calais, was born at Saint-Flour.

 École d'Eté de Probabilités

 The annual École d'Eté de Probabilités de Saint-Flour has resulted in a series of volumes concerning probability theory.
 Founded in 1971, the summer school is sponsored by Clermont Auvergne University, the European Mathematical Society, and CNRS.